emil/asin-search/README.md

 ## Scaling
-If scraping Amazon on a large scale (millions of users), may consider horizontal scaling, hosting the app  in the cloud and load balancers.
+If scraping Amazon on a large scale (millions of users), may consider horizontal scaling, hosting the app in the cloud, configuring load balancers.
 Consider scaling with async, evented frameworks, message brokers etc (Redis, Rabbit MQ, AWS Lambda etc) where it fits.
-Also consider sharding the database and introduce read-only replicas.
+Also consider sharding the database and introduce read-only replicas, add caching such as memcache.
 In addition, Amazon may may be throttling screen scraping, and the specific techniques may be needed such as : *User Agent* rotation, IP address rotation.